It all began with Dhammapada, chapter one.

 What are mind walls?

 Mind walls can be anything.
-But they are, most often, attachments – to ideologies, beliefs, opinions, ideas, and preferences.
+But they are, most often, attachments – to concepts, which includes ideologies, beliefs, opinions, ideas, and preferences.

 Consider politics.
 There’s likely no greater area in which attachment and bifurcation occur than in America’s political system.
 Republican/Democrat.
 Liberal/Conservative.
 Left/Right.
 Rich/Poor.
 Male/Female.
 Black/White.

 In short, Us vs. Them – the classic formula for every conflict since the beginning of time.

 Consider today’s activists.
 They would not exist apart from attachment to concepts (the stuff of the mine), ideologies, beliefs, opinions, ideas, and preferences.
 (Which is why Ven.
 Charama is a self-proclaimed non-activist, which does not mean he does nothing about anything.
 It means he is very, very, very careful not to take sides.)

-It’s no surprise America has become an angry, violent nation.
+It’s no surprise, therefore, that America continues to be an angry, violent nation.
 Polarization is de rigueur in our country.
 People are encouraged, perhaps even coerced, to join either the “us” side or the “them” side.
 On every issue.
 All the time.

 We believe (as the Dhammapada does) that only love dispels hate.

-And we believe it starts with the hate in our own hearts.
-If we dispel the hate in our hearts, we can prevent mind walls.
+Also, we believe that dispelling hate starts with the hate in our own hearts.
+If we dispel the hate in ourselves, we can prevent mind walls.
 Without walls of the mind, and with a heart full of love, we can then love the world…and help make it a more loving place for all sentient beings.